 Studies by Barnes et al. (2007) involving 82 individual partners and 57 couples examined the role of mindfulness in romantic relationship satisfaction and responses to relationship stress.
 They show that higher mindfulness is associated with greater relationship satisfaction and the ability to respond constructively to relationship stress.
 This is because mindfulness helps us to let go of our reactivity and distorted perceptions so that we can stay present to the other person and communicate better with them from our hearts.

-Mindful Relating and Gratitude
+Mindful Relating and the Power of Gratitude

-A study by Eyring et al. (2021) involving 1360 couples examined the relationships between mindfulness, forgiveness, gratitude, relationship satisfaction, and sexual satisfaction in couples’ relationships.
+A study by Eyring et al. (2021) involving 1360 couples examined the relationships between mindfulness, forgiveness, gratitude, relationship satisfaction, and sexual satisfaction in couplesâ relationships.
 The study found that when couples were more mindful, they reported more forgiveness and gratitude, resulting in greater relationship and sexual satisfaction.

 Mindful Relating from the Heart